- Oops!Something went wrong.Please try again later.

 Are BOK Financial Insiders Aligned With All Shareholders?

-Personally, I like to see high insider ownership of a company, since it suggests that it will be managed in the interests of shareholders.
-So we're pleased to report that BOK Financial insiders own a meaningful share of the business.
-Indeed, with a collective holding of 55%, company insiders are in control and have plenty of capital behind the venture.
+Many consider high insider ownership to be a strong sign of alignment between the leaders of a company and the ordinary shareholders.
+So as you can imagine, the fact that BOK Financial insiders own a significant number of shares certainly appeals to me.
+Indeed, with a collective holding of 57%, company insiders are in control and have plenty of capital behind the venture.
 This makes me think they will be incentivised to plan for the long term - something I like to see.
-At the current share price, that insider holding is worth a whopping US$3.3b.
+And their holding is extremely valuable at the current share price, totalling US$4.1b.
 That means they have plenty of their own capital riding on the performance of the business!

-It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
+It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
 Well, based on the CEO pay, I'd say they are indeed.
-For companies with market capitalizations between US$4.0b and US$12b, like BOK Financial, the median CEO pay is around US$6.9m.
+For companies with market capitalizations between US$4.0b and US$12b, like BOK Financial, the median CEO pay is around US$6.5m.